Portland Public Library’s Commitment to Work for Racial Justice and Equity

 In our more than 150-year history, Portland Public Library’s mission has been to promote a city of readers through access to learning and opportunities for the free and full expression of ideas by all.

 Portland Public Library is a central institution in Greater Portland that is accessible and free to all who seek its resources.
-However, the recent murders of Black men and women, magnifying years of racial injustice, impel us to recognize that PPL must take action to dismantle racism in our systems — education, healthcare, law enforcement, employment and others — especially for the Black community and other people of color.
+However, the persistent murders of Black people and escalating violence against Asian-Pacific Islanders magnify years of racial injustice in our country and impel us to recognize that PPL must take action to dismantle racism and build equity in our systems — education, healthcare, law enforcement, employment, and others — especially for our Black, Indigenous, and People of Color communities.

 To fully embrace the Library’s mission and live our values, we must examine and be accountable for our practices, internally and externally, and structure new ways forward.